ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ## Contributing

 PolarDB is built on open-source projects and extends open-source PostgreSQL.
 Your contribution is welcome and appreciated.
-Please refer [contributing](/doc/polardb/contributing.md) for how to start coding and submit a PR.
+Please refer to [contributing](/doc/polardb/contributing.md) for how to start coding and submit a PR.

 ## Licensing